CodeYourFuture/curriculum/content/js1/blocks/different-inputs/index.md

 +++
-title = '🌍 Generalising'
-headless = true
-time = 30
+title = '🗳️ Checking with different inputs' headless = true time = 30
 facilitation = false
 emoji= '🗄️'
 [objectives]
-    1='Define a function in programming'
-    2='Evaluate a function expression'
+    1='Reuse code to perform the same calculation with different inputs' 2='Evaluate a function expression'
     3='Call a function with an input in REPL'
 +++

-### Checking with different inputs

 Now we have a function declaration, we can check if our function works for any number.
 Call `convertToPercentage` with different arguments and check the return value each time.